 Lawns with warm-season grasses enter "dormancy" in winter.
-That means your lawn enters a deep sleep, almost like hibernation.
+That means your lawn enters deep sleep, almost like hibernation.
 During this time, your lawn will not be very green or lively, but it’s also not dead.
 It conserves nutrients in its roots, so when the first signs of spring appear, your lawn will be ready to grow again!
-But there are risks during dormancy – without active growth or life in your lawn, your grass can be susceptible to disease or death.
-That’s why it's essential to prepare your lawn for a dormant winter season and adjust your lawn care during the winter months.
+But there are risks during dormancy – without active growth or life in your lawn, your grass can be susceptible to death.

 Before winter begins, you have to give your lawn the last dose of nutrients it needs to survive a long winter.
 The final time to fertilize your warm-season lawn is in late summer or early fall.
-During this final fertilizing period, we recommend using the 3-18-18 Liquid Lawn Natural Fertilizer, which helps your lawn fight disease with powerful potassium and phosphorous.
+During this final fertilizing period, we recommend using the 3-18-18 Liquid Lawn Fertilizer.

 You may be wondering why we recommend the formula with a low dose of nitrogen.
 Instead of stimulating new growth with nitrogen, we want to prepare your warm-season grass for a healthy dormant winter.
 The healthy dormant winter we want to achieve is one without disease, and a lush lawn at the end of a long winter season, with little care in the meantime!
-In order to do that, in the final fertilizing period of the year, avoid using nitrogen.
-Potassium is important in your grass care, as it strengthens your grass roots, so even if the top of your lawn becomes damaged during the winter season, the roots are strong enough to survive and begin new growth.
-Additionally, phosphorus is the primary nutrient in keeping your lawn healthy, think of it as vitamin C for your lawn's immune system!
+To do that, in the final fertilizing period of the year, avoid using nitrogen.
+Potassium is important in your grass care, as it helps plant hardiness.

-Once you have fed your lawn its last fertilizer before winter, it’s time to adjust some finals steps in your lawn care before your lawn is completely dormant.
+Once you have fed your lawn its last fertilizer before winter, it’s time to adjust some final steps in your lawn care before your lawn is completely dormant.
 While your lawn is still growing, begin to mow your grass high.
-We recommend raising the mowing height of your grass about half an inch.
+We recommend raising the mowing height of your grass by about half an inch.
 Mowing your grass higher than usual for the winter season will protect your lawn from harsh environmental changes that could damage your lawn or put it at risk for disease.
 You also should change the amount you are watering your lawn.
-In preparation for, and during, dormant season, change your watering amount to only one inch per week.
+In preparation for, and during, the dormant season, change your watering amount to only one inch per week.
 We recommend spreading this out to two or three watering sessions a week that add up to one inch of water.
-During dormancy, always err on the side of caution during rainfall – less water is better than too much water.

 Comments will be approved before showing up.